 How Common Are Braces for Children?

-If your child has been referred to an orthodontist by your general dentist for an evaluation, you likely have a lot of questions.
+If your child has been referred to a team member by your general dentist for an evaluation, you likely have a lot of questions.
 Of course, how much your child’s braces cost is likely at the top of the list, and you may be wondering exactly how common it is for kids to wear braces.
 Read on to figure out just how much braces cost on average and to learn the answers to other common dental questions.

 When Should My Child See the Orthodontist?

-If your child has an overbite, underbite, crossbite, or another dental problem that your general dentist or you have noticed with the placement of their teeth, you should take your child to the orthodontist around the age of seven.
+If your child has an overbite, underbite, crossbite, or another dental problem that your general dentist or you have noticed with the placement of their teeth, you should take your child to a team member around the age of seven.
 While most children don’t start wearing braces at the age of seven, it’s recommended that they’re evaluated at this age.